 ½ cup yellow cornmeal

-½ cup grated parmesan (preferable freshly grated)
+½ cup grated parmesan (preferably freshly grated)

 salt and pepper to taste